Litee/jest-coverage-thresholds-bumper/README.md

 [![Build Status](https://travis-ci.org/Litee/jest-coverage-thresholds-bumper.png)](https://travis-ci.org/Litee/jest-coverage-thresholds-bumper)

 Tool for [Jest](https://jestjs.io/) testing library that automatically bumps up code coverage thresholds as real code coverage improves.
-Inspired by <https://github.com/Koleok/jest-coverage-ratchet>, but I decided to re-write without Ramda (it looks cool, but readability sucks IMO) and to add features I missed.
+Inspired by <https://github.com/Koleok/jest-coverage-ratchet>, but I decided to re-implement without Ramda (it looks cool, but readability sucks IMO).
+I am also adding features I need.
+My team are using this tool for many months now, and it seems to be stable.

 Tool supports `jest.config.json`, `jest.config.js`, and `jest.config.ts` configuration files, as well as `jest` section in `package.json`.

 ## Value

-Code coverage by tests may drop accidentally if you forget to cover new code with tests.
-It is easy to notice if your coverage thresholds are matching real coverage exactly.
-If you do have to decrease coverage then it has to be done explicitly and this fact will be more visible in pull requests.
+Sometimes you may forget to cover some of your new code with tests.
+Jest helps to detect that - it it compares code coverage against configured thresholds and fails if there are not enough tests (see https://jestjs.io/docs/configuration#coveragethreshold-object).
+Unfortunately, it only works if your thresholds are always up to date - e.g. if your specified threshold is 90% and your coverage drops from 92% to 91% then Jest will fail to see that.

+`jest-coverage-thresholds-bumper` helps to regularly update configured thresholds, so if your real coverage drops then Jest will report it immediately.

+Note that sometimes it could be perfectly normal to decrease configured thresholds (e.g. if you removed a chunk of 100% covered code).
+In this case, you will have to update threshold values in Jest config and include it into your pull request.
+This way reviewers will have better visibility on the code coverage impact and why it happens.

 ## Installation